dmalyuta/dotfiles/README.md

 > **Advice**: to build confidence in the install script's functionality for your specific OS, use the dry-run option and/or install a copy of you OS in [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and run the full installation there.

 Note that the automated backup solution needs you to configure `cron` and `anacron` manually.
-See the starting comment block of the [backup script](https://github.com/danyloM/dotfiles/blob/master/.bin/make_snapshot.sh) to learn how.
+See the starting comment block of the [backup script](https://github.com/dmalyuta/dotfiles/blob/master/.bin/make_snapshot.sh) to learn how.
 It would not be good to automate this step as it should be your choice on how, if at all, to run backups.

-When you open Emacs for the first time, all required packages will be automatically downloaded thanks to [use-package](https://github.com/jwiegley/use-package).
-You will need to run `M-x irony-install-server` after opening a C/C++ file for the very first time inside Emacs.

 ## Known issues

- 1. In case weird errors come up in the first run of Emacs when all packages are being auto-installed, just restart Emacs - the error will go away and the auto-installation will proceed.
- 2. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
+ 1. For Ubuntu 14.04: an error may be thrown during installation is `apt-get update` fails due to a "Hash Sum mismatch".
 The solution is to run `sudo rm -vf /var/lib/apt/lists/* && sudo apt-get clean && sudo apt-get update` (possible several times until the "Hash Sum mismatch" warning disappears), then running the installation script again.
- 3. If you have "package not found" error when `use-package` auto-installs packages for Emacs, execute `M-x package-refresh-contents` and restart Emacs.
-This should make the error go away.

 ## TODO